 Anchor is a newer player in the podcast hosting space.
 Like Spreaker, they focus heavily on mobile devices.
 Their tools allow you to record, edit (including outros and intros), publish, promote, and monetize your podcast shows from any mobile device.

 Since you record with your phone, your audio quality is limited by your microphone.
 The editing feature isn’t the best (certainly worse than doing it yourself), so the quality can be round.

-Anchor is unique because it’s free.
+Anchor is unique because it’s a free podcast hosting platform.
 Seriously, it’s 100% free.
 But free isn’t necessarily good, and definitely not in this case.
 According to Anchor’s terms and conditions, they technically own your content and can use it however they like, for free, forever.
 They can even modify it and share it with whomever they like.

 So why do we include Anchor on our list of the best podcasting hosting services?
 Because it’s actually quite useful for podcast creators who don’t need a lot of polish.
 If you aren’t concerned about the little mistake and just want to bang out and share content, this might be the right platform for you.

 What to Look for in Podcast Hosting Services